unknown321/wampy/USAGE.md

 ### Wampy is not showing when "Hold" is toggled

-If that happens right after device boots, wampy might be still loading (see [Cassette quirks](#issues-and-quirks)).
+If that happens right after device boots, Wampy might be still loading (see [Cassette quirks](#issues-and-quirks)).
 Wait for a minute.

 Otherwise, it might've crashed.